albertbayazidi/Visual_moisture_indicator/README.md

 ### Functionality
-when the sensor detects a certain amount of water the screen will show a smiley face, however if the sensor does not detect enough water it will show a frowny face.
+When the sensor detects a certain amount of water the screen will show a smiley face, however if the sensor does not detect enough water it will show a frowny face.

 ### Usage